 - Families have the option of reimbursing CyberLynx for materials they would like to keep.

 - Any materials or books purchased with special education funds are the property of the school district and must be returned upon the student’s graduation or withdrawal.

 - Families with multiple students must indicate which student’s account is to be charged for each item (or group of items).
 If this is not done it will delay the ordering process.
-If an order is for all students, indicate “all."
+If an order is for all students, indicate “all”.

-- At certain times of the year, particularly at the beginning of the school year, there are large numbers of orders being placed.
+- Delivery time depends on the materials ordered, the vendor, and the time of year.
+At certain times of the year, particularly at the beginning of the school year, there are large numbers of orders being placed.
 Please allow up to two weeks for orders to be processed during these busy times.

 - Only purchase orders placed by CyberLynx staff will be honored and paid.
 Families may not charge anything to CyberLynx or to the Nenana City Public School District.
 Families may not alter orders placed by CyberLynx.